-Decision day for Utah hills and their people
+Trump shrinks Utah monuments in historic move

 Chouinard led the effort to move a major outdoor show from Salt Lake City to Denver in protest of Utah's land use politics and he's been a big supporter of the historic coalition of the five local tribes, which put aside ancient rivalries and lobbied for monument protection.

+Interior Secretary Ryan Zinke said he was unmoved by people like Chouinard who are threatening lawsuits.

+"I don't yield to pressure, only higher principle," he said.
+"And I don't think public policy should be based on the threat of lawsuit ...
+I feel very confident."

-But his arguments carry no sway at a pro-Trump, anti-monument rally in Monticello.
+But Chouinard's arguments carry no sway at a pro-Trump, anti-monument rally in Monticello.
 Here, Chouinard represents all the liberal interests from outside, conspiring to pit neighbor against neighbor.
 "What's his net worth?
 One billion dollars?
 Two billion?" says San Juan County Commissioner Phil Lyman.
 "You got Patagonia in here waving the flag of environmentalism while he's completely exploiting the outdoors for industrialized tourism.
 For a person in that position to try and lecture morality to one of the poorest counties in the entire nation is wrong."

 The size of New Jersey, San Juan is the biggest and poorest county in Utah and with this moment of political victory, Lyman finds kinship with the coal miners of Appalachia.